mehrantsi/feox-server/README.md

 - `LLEN key` - Get the length of a list
 - `LRANGE key start stop` - Get a range of elements from a list
 - `LINDEX key index` - Get an element from a list by index

+### Hash Operations
+- `HSET key field value [field value ...]` - Set hash field(s)
+- `HGET key field` - Get value of a hash field
+- `HMGET key field [field ...]` - Get values of multiple hash fields
+- `HDEL key field [field ...]` - Delete one or more hash fields
+- `HEXISTS key field` - Check if a hash field exists
+- `HGETALL key` - Get all fields and values in a hash
+- `HLEN key` - Get the number of fields in a hash
+- `HKEYS key` - Get all field names in a hash
+- `HVALS key` - Get all values in a hash
+- `HINCRBY key field increment` - Increment the integer value of a hash field

 ### Atomic Operations
 - `INCR key` - Increment integer value